TRomoser/dynamic-menu-maker/README.md

 4. 86 product.
 As a user, I would like to have checkboxes or switches to mark an item as available or unavailable.
 If unavailable the item would not render to the guest menu.

 5. Food/Drink Pairings.
 As a user, I would like to have a separate beverage menu, and be able to link drinks with certain menu items for pairings and upselling.

+6. Custom CSS templates.
+As a user, I would like to have a selection of CSS templates to personalize the visitor menu.
+I would like a drop down list and an example of each CSS template.